Gierdiaz/Diagier/README.md

 - **Documents**: CRUD operations for Documents, enable uploading, viewing, and management of documents related to projects, such as specifications, contracts, spreadsheets, etc.

 - **Project Stages**: CRUD operations for Project Stages, divide projects into stages or phases and allow management of these stages, including setting deadlines, assigning responsibilities, and tracking completion status.

-- **Tasks**: CRUD operations for tasks within each project, allowing complete management of activities related to a project.

-- **Developers**: CRUD operations for Developers, manage developers involved in the projects, including their profiles, skills, availability, and assignments to specific tasks or projects.

-- **Feedbacks**: CRUD operations for Feedbacks, provide a mechanism for team members to give and receive feedback on tasks, projects, or overall performance, facilitating continuous improvement and communication within the team.

 - **Deadline Management**: Inclusion of fields to set deadlines for projects and tasks, with automatic notifications when deadlines are approaching or overdue.